background

 The CMMC 2.0 rulemaking process followed a structured approach to ensure clarity, transparency, and industry engagement.
 However, because of the length of the rulemaking process, it may not seem so clear.
 Below we’ll break down the process into the most important milestones so you can better understand how the program has evolved over time.

-Please note that this section will cover the rulemaking process for the 32 Code of Federal Regulations (CFR) CMMC Program rule, which officially established the CMMC 2.0 program.
-There is a separate rulemaking process for the 48 CFR CMMC Acquisition rule, which will implement CMMC policies in DoD contracts.
-This process is still ongoing and will be covered in the next section.
+This section will cover the rulemaking process for the 32 Code of Federal Regulations (CFR) CMMC Program rule, which officially established the CMMC 2.0 program.
+The next section will cover the separate rulemaking process for the 48 CFR CMMC Acquisition rule, which will actually implement CMMC requirements in DoD contracts starting November 10, 2025.

 December 2023: Release of the CMMC 2.0 Proposed Final Rule (32 CFR rule)